afritz1/OpenTESArena/docs/setup_windows_msys2.md

 1. Copy the generated `.exe` to a directory of your choice.

-2. Follow instruction it https://github.com/afritz1/OpenTESArena#windows regarding setup of ARENA dir, options.txt and MIDI accordingly.
+2. Follow instruction in https://github.com/afritz1/OpenTESArena#options-files regarding setup of ARENA dir, options-defaults.txt and MIDI accordingly.

    Remember that Midi setup is only required if you want to have sound.

+3. Copy `data` and `options` directories and all its contents from source code to the location where you copied the `.exe`.

-3. Copy the required libraries to the deployment directory.
+4. Copy the required libraries to the deployment directory.

-   All of them are found inside the `msys64` directory except for libWildMidi.dll, which is inside the WildMidi zip:
+   All of them are found inside the `msys64/bin` directory except for `libWildMidi.dll`, which is inside the WildMidi zip:

    * libgcc_s_seh-1.dll
    * libopenal-1.dll